Your Florida Divorce - What To Expect

 - The family court system should not be used as a tool for revenge or punishment and this tactic can easily backfire.

-- Often those who want to provide you with support and protection become emotionally charged themselves and their misguided efforts serve to fuel the fire instead.
+- Often those who want to provide you with support and protection become emotionally charged themselves and their efforts fuel the fire.

-- Sometimes in a divorce case, even if you win in the courtroom, you lose in the court of life.
-The drain and anger of a high conflict divorce can be emotionally and financially devastating and make you unattractive to a healthier potential mate.
+- Sometimes, even if you win in the courtroom, you lose in the court of life.
+The drain and anger of a high conflict divorce can be emotionally and financially devastating and can make you unattractive to a healthier potential mate.

 - Every case is different.
 Even cases that seem similar will play out differently.
 So do not depend on legal advice from your friends and relatives.